nodecopter/summerofdrones.com/pages/index.md

 ## What?

-The summer of drones is an epic series of ~30 [nodecopter](http://nodecopter.com/) events for over 1500 developers to take place from June - September 2013.
+The summer of drones is an epic series of up to 34 [nodecopter](http://nodecopter.com/) events for over 1500 developers to take place in North America and Europe from June - September 2013.

 <form action="http://nodecopter.createsend.com/t/j/s/irhtuj/" method="post" id="subForm">
   <input class="email" placeholder="email@example.com" type="text" name="cm-irhtuj-irhtuj" id="irhtuj-irhtuj" />